East Leake

 East Leake (/liːk/) is a large village and civil parish in the Rushcliffe district of Nottinghamshire, England, although its closest town and postal address is Loughborough in Leicestershire.
-It has a population of around 7,000, measured in the 2011 Census as 6,337.
+Census data from 2021 shows that the village now has a population of 8,553.
 The original village was located on the Sheepwash Brook.
 Kingston Brook also runs through the village.
 Near the centre of the village is the historic St. Mary's Church, dating back to the 11th century, which Sheepwash Brook flows past, and an old ford, which provided access to the pinfold.
 The church has six bells.

 The Treaty of Leake was signed in 1318 by King Edward II and his baronial opponents.

 British Gypsum, a plasterboard manufacturer, has its headquarters in the village.
-The manufacturing of plasterboard began in this area in about 1880.
+The mining of gypsum locally began from medieval times but modern operations began in 1914, with manufacturing of plasterboard starting in 1917.

 Name

 The origin of Leake appears to be Laeke (Old Norse – brook or stream), and is consistent with East Leake's position in the heart of the Danelaw, which had various forms over time before becoming "Leake".
-One of the earliest mentions of East Leake is in the Domesday Book (1086) recorded as "Leche".
+One of the earliest mentions of East Leake is in the Domesday Book of 1086, where it is recorded as "Leche".
 The name comes from the Anglo-Saxon word meaning wet land, since the village lies on the Kingston Brook, a tributary of the River Soar.